DUI Defense: 20 Ways To Beat A DUI in Colorado (As Told By A DUI Lawyer)

 divider

-Stuck dealing with a DUI arrest and wondering how to beat a DUI in Colorado Springs?
+Stuck dealing with a DUI arrest and wondering how to beat a DUI in Colorado?
 There’s a winning defense strategy for your situation.
 Even if the prosecution alleges you drove with a blood alcohol concentration (BAC) of 0.20 percent, under 0.08 percent is the legal limit, or claims your impaired ability to drive led to an accident, you can still win a court case.
 An experienced DUI defense attorney knows the defenses that could persuade a prosecutor to reduce the charges or even dismiss them.

 The best defense for your case depends on the circumstances surrounding your arrest and the nature of the charges.
 As a top Colorado DUI attorney Alexis Austin, attorney at Right Law Group, explains, “People plead guilty to DUI mistakenly because they feel the evidence is stacked against them.
 Experience has shown me that very rarely is the evidence insurmountable.
 Law enforcement mishandles DUI investigations procedurally and evidentially, and some prosecutors leverage fear and unfamiliarity to intimidate defendants.
 In almost every case, the best move for a defendant is to consult with an experienced Colorado Springs DUI attorney rather than trying to go it alone.”